Geborgen/nordic-souls/README.md

 Downloading and installing Nordic Souls can take a long time depending on your internet connection and PC specs.
 I recommend you install it on an SSD, as everything will go much faster.
 Complete the steps below for installation:
 1. Create a folder near the root of your drive called `Nordic Souls`.
-2. Open Wabbajack, go to `Browse Modlists`, find Nordic Souls, and click the download arrow.
+2. Open Wabbajack, go to `Browse lists`, find Nordic Souls, and click the download arrow.
 Alternatively, download the .wabbajack file from this repository or the [Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/77497), add it to your Wabbajack folder, and open it.
 3. Set your installation folder to the folder you made in step 1 (e.g. `C:\Nordic Souls`).
 5. Your downloads folder should be set automatically.
 If it isn’t, set it to either `Nordic Souls\downloads` or another location.
 It can even be on another drive.
 6. Click the start button to begin.
 Follow any prompts on-screen. *Reiterating from earlier: if you do not have Nexus Premium, you will have to manually click through each mod.
-There are over 1200 mods.*
+There are over 1100 mods.*
 7. Wait.
 It may take an hour or more depending on your connection.
 Read the rest of the readme and take a nap.
 If you have any errors during installation, see below.
 Otherwise, carry on to [post-installation](#post-installation) when completed.

 #### Problems with Installation